 Astigmatism-correcting (toric) implants: These are helpful in patients with astigmatism, in order to improve uncorrected vision without glasses

 We will discuss which lens is best in your case and what you may expect from the different lens designes.

-Cataract surgery at The Cornea and Laser Eye Institute is performed in a same day ambulatory surgery facility by Dr. Peter Hersh or Dr. David Chu.
+Cataract surgery at The Cornea and Laser Eye Institute is performed in a same day ambulatory surgery facility.
 The procedure takes approximately thirty minutes and is performed with local anesthesia on an outpatient basis.